guotong1988/guotong1988.github.io/research/_posts/2022-02-01-drop-noise-for-ctr.md

 If we do not drop data-3, the model prediction for new data that is the most similar to data-3 will be class-B, which is wrong.
 The new data is more similar to data-3 than data-1/data-2.

 If we drop data-3, the model prediction for new data that is the most similar to data-3 will be class-A, which is right.

+#### 5.2 Real CTR Application

+This method can not apply to real CTR application, because CTR application like recommender system is memory-based.
+The CTR model memorizes the user-item data first.
+So this method can only improve the AUC of un-drop part of user-item data.

 ### 6. Conclusion